vitrivr/cottontaildb/README.md

 All the details as to how Cottontail DB can be setup and started can be found in the [Wiki](https://github.com/vitrivr/cottontaildb/wiki/Setup).

+### Using Cottontail DB Docker Image

+Cottontail DB is available as Docker Image from [DockerHub](https://hub.docker.com/r/vitrivr/cottontaildb).
+Please have a look at the repository instructions and/or the [Wiki](https://github.com/vitrivr/cottontaildb/wiki/Setup) for more information.

 ### Connecting to Cottontail DB